Diagnosis and Classification of Diabetes

 - Diabetes is classified as type 1 (formerly called juvenile-onset or insulin-dependent diabetes mellitus), type 2 (formerly called adult-onset or non-insulin dependent diabetes mellitus), gestational or other specific types.

 - Type 1 diabetes: complete or almost complete insulin deficiency, usually caused by autoimmunity.
-Clinical features: younger onset (usually but not always before 30 years old), normal body weight, usually no family history of diabetes, insulin treatment required immediately or within about a year, positive GAD, IA2 and/or islet cell antibodies, susceptibility to ketoacidosis and unstable blood glucoses.
+Clinical features: younger onset (usually but not always before 30 years old), normal body weight, usually no family history of diabetes, insulin treatment required immediately or within about a year, positive GAD, IA2 and/or islet cell antibodies, susceptibility to ketoacidosis and unstable blood glucose levels.

 - Type 1b or idiopathic diabetes: an unusual form of phenotypic type 1 diabetes with almost complete insulin deficiency, a strong hereditary component, and no evidence of autoimmunity.
 Reported mainly in Africa and Asia.